 Ok.
 Ok.
 I’ve gotten way many requests the past few months for a particular recipe.
-Fine
+Fine food is not something to remain hidden.

 So here is, more or less, how I make my home-made green chile chicken posole.
 It’ s not totally my recipe.
 I modified it based on a meal cooked for me several years ago at Taos Pueblo by a very old man who I am sure would not want his name mentioned.